Zheng0428/COIG-Kun/README.md

 Our approach closely follows the self-alignment method described by Meta, with adaptations to optimize the process:

 1. **Seed Data Selection and Model Training**: Initially, appropriate seed data are selected and inverted to train a Label Model on a base model(Yi Base).
-Concurrently, using the same seed data, a preliminary chat model (M0) is trained following the Supervised Fine-Tuning (SFT) method typical of Primary Models.
+Concurrently, using the same seed data, a Primary Chat model is trained following the Supervised Fine-Tuning (SFT) method typical of chat models.

 3. **Labeling Unlabeled Data**: The Label Model is then used to annotate preliminarily cleansed Primary data.
 Cleansing involves filtering based on perplexity (ppl) and length, discarding data exceeding 512 tokens.